tomas-fryza/avr-course/Labs/02-leds/README.md

 2. Simulate the Knight Rider application in SimulIDE.

-Bonus.
+Extra.
 Program the [PWM generator](https://www.analogictips.com/pulse-width-modulation-pwm/) using the delay library.
 Let the duty cycle of the PWM signal be changed continuously and the signal is connected to one of the LEDs.
 How does a change of duty cycle affect the brightness of an LED?

 ## Lab assignment